wbullock97/MasterControl-Whitney-Bullock/README.md

 ## Solution Approach

 To address this problem, I developed predictive models to identify an **Ideal Customer Profile (ICP)** for the Mx product line.
+Secondly, identified key contacts for a **Targeted Outreach** approach to MasterControl's potential customers.

 Key steps included: